 All pilots must adhere to any applicable regulations by the relevant local authorities responsible for manned aircraft regulations.

-Unlawful flight, such as flights near an event at locations where flying is prohibited, will likely result in disqualification from the event.
+Unlawful flight at events, such as flights near locations where flying is prohibited or at a prohibited time, will result in a disqualification from the event.

-All pilots must attend a general safety briefing and sign the appropriate waivers from the race organizer and venue.
+All pilots must attend a general safety briefing, allow a safety and airworthiness inspection on their aircraft and sign the appropriate waivers from the race organizer and venue.

 Pilots must not power up video transmitters unless they have been instructed to do so, (e.g., they are about to take part in a race).
 Powering up a video transmitter at all other times will result in disqualification from the event.